Philosophy, Politics and Economics

 The PPE degree is split into two parts: the introductory Prelims course, which lasts for the first year; and the advanced Final Honours course, which lasts for the second and third years.

 In the first-year Prelims course, you study all three subjects.
 For Philosophy, you study introductory logic, moral philosophy (focusing on J.S.
 Mill’s classic text Utilitarianism), and a further four topics in metaphysics, epistemology, and the philosophy of mind.
-For Politics, you study introductory political theory, introductory comparative government and politics, and introductory political analysis.
+For Politics, you study introductory political theory, introductory comparative government and politics, and political analysis (introductory empirical and quantitative methods).
 For economics, you study introductory Macroeconomics and Microeconomics and you learn key mathematical techniques.
 The Prelims course trains you in the degree-level basics of the three disciplines in order to prepare you for the Final Honours course, and is examined by means of three unseen written examinations in June.

 In the Final Honours course, you may pursue studies in all three disciplines or in only two.
 You spend the six terms of your second and third years preparing for eight unseen written exams (or seven exams and a thesis) in eight different subjects.
 One or two of these subjects are typically compulsory (if you study Philosophy, for example, you must study Ethics), and a further one or two are from a restricted range.
 Beyond that, you may choose from a vast and more or less unrestricted range of subjects.